 I began working with children and their families in New England 20 years ago as a teacher and child advocate.
 I moved to Seattle 13 years ago to attend graduate school.
 While completing my degree I began working as a clinician in Community Mental Health.
 My work with adults included anxiety, depression, addiction, couples therapy, eating disorders, family of origin difficulties, parenting support and dual diagnoses.
 My work with children, youth and their families included single parenting, foster and adoptive parenting, anxiety in young children, assessment and diagnosis of learning disabilities, collaborative care with teachers, pediatricians, the legal system and extended family and caregivers.

-My passion and goal is to always try to bring stronger support to the community through my work with individuals of all ages.
+My passion and goal is to bring therapeutic support to the community through my work with individuals of all ages and families who are seeking positive change, increased mindfulness and increased emotional awareness.

 During my time in Seattle I have enjoyed supporting others in the community as a marriage and family therapist, an outdoor preschool teacher and behavioral consultant to families and teaching teams.
 I am continually surprised by the dramatic beauty of the Pacific Northwest.
-In my down time I enjoy exploring urban parks, adventures in the mountains, painting and drawing, and gardening at home.
+In my down time I enjoy exploring urban parks, adventures in the mountains, painting and drawing, and gardening.

 MA in Psychology: Antioch University-Seattle